Thailand, Laos and Cambodia Discover

 Back to hotel in late afternoon.

 This morning, you will leave Bangkok for Ayutthaya – 80 kilometers North of Bangkok.
 The first stop is the Bang Pa-In, also known as Summer Palace located 18km from Ayutthaya on the bank of Chao Phraya River.
-Arrive in Ayutthaya – the ancient capital.
-You will visit Wat Maha That – A temple over 600 years old; Wat Yai Chaimongkhon - and Wat Phra Si Sanphet.
-After visit, check in hotel & overnight in Ayutthaya.
+Arrive in Ayutthaya – The ancient capital, you will visit Wat Maha That – A temple over 600 years old; Wat Yai Chaimongkhon - And Wat Phra Si Sanphet.
+After the visit, check in hotel & overnight in Ayutthaya.

 In late afternoon, transfer to Chiang Mai for overnight.

 Day 6: Chiang Mai – Elephant Jungle Sanctuary (join-in.
-No elephant ride.
+No elephant rides.
 Half day morning visit)

 07.00 Drive approximately 1.5 hours South of Chiang Mai through rolling hills, forest, and local farming areas.